donFrenzel/Fortran-90-Projects/README.md

 This will be updated soon with a matrix calculator that takes a txt file as an input and performs a number of common matrix operations on them since FORTRAN 90 is specifically designed to handle vectors and matrices.

 This currently works with the gfortran compiler.
+You will need it or an equivalent to run any of the programs featured here.